karllhughes/docker-php-cli-example/readme.md

 ## Testing Locally

+### Testing within containers

 Once the app is set up and running, you can run the acceptance test:

 ```bash
 $ npm run -s app:test
 ```

+This runs phpunit from within the running application container.

-## Testing with Jet
+### Testing and deploying with Jet

-If you have Codeship's Jet installed, you can run tests from Jet as well.
+If you have [Codeship's Jet installed](https://documentation.codeship.com/pro/getting-started/installation/), you can run tests from Jet as well.

-First, bring down the application (if it's running):
+First, bring the application down (if it's running):

 ```bash
 $ npm run -s app:down
 ```